FarkasStev/PythonThreading/README.md

 ## Description

 In our project, we attempt to compare the difference in runtime of parallel and serial computations between C and multiple Python implementations.
 The programs create an of size n containing random numbers, then performs many iterations of computations, and stores them in an array.
 Ultimately, the program will iterate n\*n times over the arrays, and prints the run time of the function.
-There is a script included that runs all programs with inputs with varying inputs.
+There is a script included that runs all programs with inputs of varying inputs.

 ## Compilation of C source files